SAP-archive/conversational-ai-chatbot-webpart/README.md

 Once the `.sppkg` file has been compiled, you can upload it to your site's App Catalog, and the web part should appear in the "Edit" mode.

 To run the web part locally, execute `npm run serve`.
+It should open the local version of SPFx Workbench in your default browser.
+Please remember, that [it cannot display the integrated chat-bot locally](#description), though.

 ## Known Issues